mmarciesky/PFAS_BDE_helper/README.md

 ## PFAS_BDE.py – Bond Dissociation Energy Analysis Script

-This script performs bond dissociation energy (BDE) analysis for per- and polyfluoroalkyl substances (PFAS) and PFAS like molecules found in the PFAS database.
+This script performs bond dissociation energy (BDE) analysis for per- and polyfluoroalkyl substances (PFAS) and related molecules using quantum chemistry data from a curated PFAS database.
-It returns in image of all available BDE and molecules found using a particular QM method from the data base.
+It returns a grid image of all available BDE fragments and parent molecules corresponding to a selected quantum method (e.g., M06-2X, B3LYP, etc.) from the database.

 ---

 ## Features